MaikelsoftTrading/signal-trading-examples/README.md

 * New extension methods for generating candles from pricing, that can be used for generating signals directly from candles (without generating charts).

 # Development guide
+## Prerequisites
+* Basic understanding of functional programming and reactive programming in C#
+* .NET 5.0 framework and the .NET 5.0 SDK are installed
+* Latest [Visual C++ Redistributable (x64)](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) is installed if running on Windows
+* C# development environment with NuGet package manager
+* A .NET programming interface to a market data provider (for retrieving symbols, prices and candles).
+* For bot development: .NET interface for managing orders at your broker or exchange
+*
 ## Reference documentation
 The [C# reference documentation](https://maikelsofttrading.github.io/signal-trading-examples/api/index.html) here on Github is a detailed description of all data types, methods and functions of the framework.